-Council proposes to exhibit the PP in accordance with the requirements of Schedule 1 of the Environmental Planning and Assessment Act 1979 and any other requirements as determined by the Gateway determination.
-It is intended that an exhibition period of 28 days would apply.
+Council is exhibiting the PP in accordance with the requirements of Schedule 1 of the Environmental Planning and Assessment Act 1979 and any other requirements as determined by the Gateway determination.
+An exhibition period of at least 28 days applies.

-Public notification of the exhibition would include a notification and a package of exhibition material on Council's website.
+Public notification of the exhibition includes a notification and a package of exhibition material on Council's website (which can also be viewed via the Planning Portal).
 Depending on the NSW Public Health Orders at the time, the PP may be able to be viewed electronically at Council's administration buildings.